fedoo.constraint.RigidTie

 Notes

-• The node given in list_nodes are eliminated from the system (slave nodes) and can’t be used in another mpc.
+The node given in list_nodes are eliminated from the system (slave nodes) and can’t be used in other boundary conditions.
+The boundary conditions should be enforce using the added global dof.

 Example